JiangqiHu/JiangqiHu.github.io/_pages/about.md

 # News

+- <span style="color:red;">Sep.
+2026</span>:  My undergraduate research student, Orran Hart, was selected as a 1Roo Undergraduate Scholar for Fall 2026 to work on robust UAV trajectory optimization under user-location uncertainty.

-- <span style="color:red;">July.
-2026</span>: I was honored to receive a 2026–2027 Faculty Research and Instructional Development (FRID) Grant from Eastern New Mexico University.
+- <span style="color:red;">July 2026</span>: I was honored to receive a 2026–2027 Faculty Research and Instructional Development (FRID) Grant from Eastern New Mexico University.

 - <span style="color:red;">Feb.
 2026</span>: I am honored to be invited to serve as the Demonstration Co-Chair for IEEE CCNC 2027.